 You may also suffer from constipation.
 The mineral aids in relaying signals from the brain to the muscles in the digestive system.
 These muscles support in stimulating contractions that help digest food.
 So, when potassium is low, the brain cannot release signals properly.

-High insulin is also one.
+High Fat Storing Hormone is also one.
 There's a relationship between blood sugar and potassium, as mentioned earlier.
-In fact, when you have enough potassium, the need for insulin goes down.
+In fact, when you have enough potassium, the need for Fat Storing Hormone goes down.
 So, I always recommend potassium for diabetic clients.